Skip to main content

 Other Features

-Wolf Pond is a gorgeous, 59-acre pond with a lean-to and shoreline views that include some of the High Peaks.
-The trail follows Wolf Pond Brook all the way to Wolf Pond, but since it steers clear of the marshy woods that line the stream’s western bank the brook is out of sight for more than half the trail.
+Wolf Pond is a stunning 59-acre pond in the High Peaks Wilderness Area, with a lean-to and shoreline views that include some of the High Peaks.
+The trail follows Wolf Pond Brook all the way to Wolf Pond, but since it steers clear of the marshy woods that line the stream’s western bank, the brook is out of sight for more than half the trail.

 Leaving the parking area, the trail follows Wolf Pond Brook and soon crosses it on a wooden bridge.
 The trail gains a little elevation and continues to follow the brook, sometimes at a distance and sometimes along the bank, before finally swinging left and away from it to avoid the marshy area.
 Some ups and downs follow with the path gaining some elevation in spots, but those sections are brief and things never get too steep.
 Wolf Pond comes into view on the left at the 2.3 mile mark.
 There’s a lean-to that’s set back from the shore and a trail that follows the pond’s shore for stunning views of the mountains.